-- 10.1.
+- 9.1.
 This Agreement, all communications and information obtained by Contractor from District relating to this Agreement, and all information developed by Contractor under this Agreement, are confidential.
-Except as provided in Subsection 10.3, without the prior written consent of an authorized representative of District, Contractor shall neither divulge to, nor discuss with, any third party either the work and services provided hereunder, or any communication or information in connection with such services or work, except as required by law.
-Prior to any disclosure of such matters, whether as required by law or otherwise, Contractor shall inform District, in writing, of the nature and reasons for such disclosure.
-Contractor shall not use any communications or information obtained from District for any purpose other than the performance of this Agreement, without District's written prior consent. - 10.2.
-At the conclusion of the performance of this Agreement, Contractor shall return to District all written materials constituting or incorporating any communications or information obtained from District.
-Upon District's specific approval, Contractor may retain copies of such materials, subject to the requirements of Subsection 10.1. - 10.3.
-Contractor may disclose to any subcontractor, or District approved third parties, any information otherwise subject to Subsection 10.1 that is reasonably required for the performance of the subcontractor's work.
-Prior to any such disclosure, Contractor shall obtain the subcontractor's written agreement to the requirements of Subsection 10.1 and shall provide copy of such agreement to District. - 10.4.
-Contractor represents that it shall not publish or cause to be disseminated through any press release, public statement, or marketing or selling effort any information which relates to this Agreement, nor shall Contractor make representations about the District in oral or written form without the prior written approval of District. - 10.5.
-Contractor's obligation of confidence with respect to information submitted or disclosed to Contractor by District hereunder shall survive termination of this Agreement.
+Except as provided in Subsection 9.3, without the prior written consent of an authorized representative of District, Contractor will neither divulge to, nor discuss with, any third party either the work and services provided hereunder, or any communication or information in connection with such services or work, except as required by law.
+As far in advance as is reasonably possible prior to any disclosure of such matters, whether as required by law or otherwise, Contractor will inform District, in writing, of the nature and reasons for such disclosure.
+Contractor will not use any communications or information obtained from District for any purpose other than the performance of this Agreement, without District's written prior consent. - 9.2.
+At the conclusion of the performance of this Agreement, Contractor will return to District all written materials constituting or incorporating any communications or information obtained from District.
+Upon District's specific approval, Contractor may retain copies of such materials, subject to the requirements of Subsection 9.1. - 9.3.
+Contractor may disclose to any subcontractor, or District approved third parties, any information otherwise subject to Subsection 9.1that is reasonably required for the performance of the subcontractor's work under this Agreement.
+Prior to any such disclosure, Contractor will obtain the subcontractor's written agreement to the requirements of Subsection 9.1 and will provide a copy of such agreement to District. - 9.4.
+Contractor represents that it will not publish or cause to be disseminated through any press release, public statement, or marketing or selling effort any information which relates to this Agreement, nor will Contractor make representations about the District in oral or written form without the prior written approval of District. - 9.5.
+Contractor's obligation of confidence with respect to information submitted or disclosed to Contractor by District hereunder will survive termination of this Agreement.

-10.6.
+9.6.
 Data Privacy

-Under this Agreement, the District considers Contractor to be a "school official" with "legitimate educational interests" performing an institutional service or function for which the District would otherwise use employees within the meaning of the Family Educational Rights and Privacy Act ("FERPA"), 20 U.S.C. section 1232g and 34 C.F.R.
-Part 99, and California Education Code sections 49060-49085.
+Under this Agreement, the District considers Contractor to be a "school official" with "legitimate educational interests" performing an institutional service or function for which the District would otherwise use employees within the meaning of the Family Educational Rights and Privacy Act ("FERPA"), 20 U.S.C. § 1232g and 34 C.F.R.
+Part 99, and California Education Code §§ 49060-49085.
 As such, 34 C.F.R.
-99.31(a)(1)(i) allows the District to disclose personally identifiable information from education records of students without the consent required by 34 C.F.R.section 99.30.
+99.31(a)(1)(i) allows the District to disclose personally identifiable information from education records of students without the consent required by 34 C.F.R. section 99.30.